OverlordBaconPants/REI-Tracking/README.md

 ## 📝 Description

-This project is a Flask- and Dash-based Python web application that allows partners to track and adjudicate incomes and expenses (per equity splits) and create and access useful reports tracking Key Performance Indicators such as CoC Return, net monthly cash flow, and amortization schedules.
+This project is a Flask- and Dash-based Python web application that allows partners to manage some of the acquisition and disposition details of real estate investments:

+- 💰 Adjudicate Incomes and Expenses, and Supporting Reimbursement Details and Documentation along Equity Splits between and among Owning Partners
+- 📊 Analyze Potential Real Estate Investments across a Number of Acquisition and Disposition Strategies such as LTR, PadSplit, BRRRR, Lease Options, and Multi-Family Dwellings
+- 🏠 Automatically Run Comps to Estimate Subject-Property After Rehab Value
+- 📄 Generate PDF Reports for both Analyses and Transaction Histories
+- 🏢 Add Properties to Your Portfolio, See Aggregate Portfolio Metrics and Dashboards
+- 👥 Add/Edit/Remove Partners to Properties in Your Portfolio, Assigning Equity Share as Appropriate
+- 📈 See Key Performance Indicators for both Analyses (Anticipate) and Transaction Histories (Real World)

 ## ✨ Features